 - Self-nomination is accepted.

-MCCA’s 2022 Rising Stars were recognized at the 2022 Creating Pathways to Diversity Conference on October 18 for their professional achievements and commitment to improving their community.
+MCCA’s 2023 Rising Stars will be recognized at the 2023 Creating Pathways to Diversity Conference on October 10 for their professional achievements and commitment to improving their community.

 Past MCCA Rising Stars

 Les Boswell is member of the State Counsel team for State Farm, currently responsible for government and regulatory affairs in New Jersey, Virginia, North Carolina, Massachusetts, and Rhode Island.
 He assumed the role of State Counsel in October 2018.
 He joined State Farm in 2013 as Counsel to the Investment Department, focusing on real estate finance, state and federal compliance issues, and other financial transactions involving State Farm and its affiliates.
 During his time with State Farm, Les has been extremely involved the Law Department’s diversity and inclusion initiatives, including serving in multiple leadership roles within the Diversity & Inclusion committee.

 Prior to joining State Farm, Les practiced at Moore & Van Allen and Kirk Palmer & Thigpen in Charlotte, North Carolina where he focused on real estate, real estate finance and various corporate matters.
 He also worked in-house with Electrolux North America where he handled an array of commercial matters.